deepstaria/hyprframes-plugin/README.md

 <div align = left>

-Adds some additional border customizations options.
+<p>Adds some additional border customizations options.
 When border_type is set to 'chamfer', it functions mostly like borders++; however, the borders corners are chamferred.
 When border_type is set to 'ninetile', and images are defined, the window borders will be image based.
 A normal map image corresponding to the texture image will add lighting that follows the mouse position.
 Use at your own risk.
-This plugin breaks whenever there is an API update, so disable when updating Hyprland.
+This plugin breaks whenever there is an API update, so disable when updating Hyprland.</p>

 Currently this works with:
 hyprland-git (v0.47)